ecmnet/MAVGCL/README.md

 **Status:** Last updated 27/04/2016

-- Import latest log wireless from your device and analyze it directly
+- Import latest log from your device via WiFi and analyze it directly

 **Features:**